sgdc/launcher/readme.md

 ## Other Notes
 - The Launcher keeps track of "number of times game launched" and "time game has spent open" on a per game basis, and writes those values to each game's `info.json`
 - The primary reason this Launcher was written as a Winforms application was so that we could make use of Windows hooks allowing us to capture the F1, F2, F3, and F4 keys regardless of what program was focused, along with being able to launch child processes we could later force to quit.
+We have also added support for controllers holding Start+Back to force quit games.
 - The reason we embedded a Chromium window into the program was because Winforms is hard to make look nice, and extremely hard to make responsive to different sizes.
 A 100% scaled web window solved these issues, after we found a pipeline to beam information down to the HTML file.
 - A number of the essentially required files (the _index.html, logo.png, style.css, the static.webm and loadinggame.webm videos, the default info.json, and probably more) are not properly bundled in the project as assets.
-If starting from scratch, Start the project in Debug mode once to generate a /bin/Debug folder, then copy the contents of the /bin/ folder in the latest Release into that /Debug/ folder, to ensure you've got everything.
+If starting from scratch, Start the project in Debug mode once to generate a `/bin/Debug` folder, then copy the contents of the `/Copy Into Debug or Release/` folder in the project root into that `/bin/Debug/` folder.
+Once you run the project a second time, it should fully start up correctly.
-- For reasons beyond my (Adam's) understanding the Launcher does not seem to work when running in a Release config.
 - Honestly if you want to make modifications to this project you'll probably want to reach out to me.
 I'm in the SGDC Discord and you can also find me through the commit history of this repo.